DeltaGAN: Towards Diverse Few-shot Image Generation with Sample-Specific Delta: Experiments

-\textbf{Without real delta: } To investigate the necessity of enforcing generated fake deltas to be close to real deltas, we cut off the links between real delta and fake delta by removing the reconstruction subnetwork and adversarial delta matching loss (\emph{i.e.}, removing $\{\mathcal{L}^M_{adv,D},\mathcal{L}^M_{adv,G}, \mathcal{L}_{1}, \mathcal{L}_{fm}\}$), which is referred to as ``w/o real delta''.
+\textbf{Without real delta: } To investigate the necessity of enforcing generated fake deltas to be close to real deltas, we cut off the links between real delta and fake delta by removing the reconstruction subnetwork and adversarial delta matching loss (\emph{i.e.}, removing $\{\mathcal{L}^M_{adv}, \mathcal{L}_{1}, \mathcal{L}_{fm}\}$), which is referred to as ``w/o real delta'' in Table~\ref{tab:network_design}.
 Compared with DeltaGAN, both diversity and realism are significantly degraded, because generation subnetwork fails to generate meaningful deltas without the guidance of reconstruction subnetwork and adversarial delta matching loss.
 Thus, we conclude that mode seeking loss needs to cooperate with our framework to produce realistic and diverse images.
 Another observation is that ``w/o $\mathcal{L}^M_{adv}$'' is better than ``w/o real delta'', which can be explained as follows.
 Even without using adversarial delta matching loss, since the reconstruction subnetwork and the generation subnetwork share the same $E_c$ and $G$, generated fake deltas have been implicitly pulled close to real deltas.

-\textbf{Sample-specific delta: } As mentioned in Section~\ref{sec:introduction}, one simple modification of Figure~\ref{fig:comparison}(a) to support stochastic sampling is enforcing the extracted deltas to follow a prior distribution (\emph{e.g.}, unit Gaussian distribution) with KL divergence loss, so that we can sample random vectors from the prior distribution to generate new images in the testing stage.
-We report the results of this modification as ``Prior delta'' in Table~\ref{tab:network_design}, which shows that it is difficult to generate high-quality diverse images by enforcing the extracted deltas to follow a prior distribution.

-To corroborate the superiority of sample-specific delta, we directly use random vectors to generate deltas as shown in Figure~\ref{fig:comparison}(b), which is referred to as ``Global delta'' in Table~\ref{tab:network_design}.
-It can be seen that our design of sample-specific deltas can benefit the quality of generated images.